Correction & Retraction Policies

 Reason for Withdrawal:

-1. Plagiarism: Plagiarism without attribution.
+1. Plagiarism without attribution.

 2. Duplication: Multiple publications in more than one journal without permission.